rajimuth/School_District_Analysis/README.md

 # School_District_Analysis.
 ## Overview of the school district analysis:
  Maria, the chief data scientist for city school districts is responsibe for analyzing information from a varieity of sources and in a variety of formats.
-Currently, she is tasked with presenting imsights in to  City Schools Testing Proficiency for reading and math in different high schools.
+Currently, she is tasked with presenting insights in to  City Schools Testing Proficiency for reading and math in different high schools.
 These insights are used to inform discussions and strategic decisions at the school and distict level.
 The current analysis involves helping Maria to analyze data on student funding and student standardized test scores.
 The analyzed data results will help the school board regarding the decison of school budget allotment.

 First part analysis was done on the school district data to get the district summary of school such as Total schools in the district, Total students, Total Budget for all schools in the district, Average Math score, Reading score, % of students passing Math, reading, both math and reading.